FAQ

 WHAT DO ALL THE LETTERS AFTER YOUR NAME MEAN?

-I am an MA, LMHCA, and R-DMT.
+I am an MA, LMHC, and R-DMT.
 That can absolutely look like a mouthful!

 MA - this means that I am a master's level clinician with a Master of Arts degree.

-LMHCA - this means that I am a licensed associate mental health counselor in Washington State who works under supervision with a licensed approved supervisor.
+LMHC - this means that I am a licensed mental health counselor in Washington State who can practice independently (without supervision, though I do utilize supervision and case consultation regularly!)

 R-DMT - this means that I am considered a registered dance and movement therapist with the American Dance Therapy Association.
 The "registered" part acknowledges my graduate-level specialization and training in dance and movement therapy.